-- If you are taking warfarin, talk with your doctor.
-You may need to have your blood work checked more closely while you are taking it with this medicine (azithromycin tablets).
+- This medicine may affect how much of some other drugs are in your body.
+If you are taking other drugs, talk with your doctor.
+You may need to have your blood work checked more closely while taking this medicine (azithromycin tablets) with your other drugs.

 - A very bad and sometimes deadly reaction has happened with this medicine (azithromycin tablets).
 Most of the time, this reaction has signs like fever, rash, or swollen glands with problems in body organs like the liver, kidney, blood, heart, muscles and joints, or lungs.
 Talk with the doctor.